rsmegal/gr-limesuiteng-validation/README.md

 # gr-limesuiteng-validation
-Testing and validation of GRC LimeSDR block.
+Testing and validation of GRC LimeSDR blocks.